What does the Torah say about Food during the Story of Exodus?

 Torah References for Food in the Torah

-Food of Slavery: “Mitzraim”; (Narrow Place) In Egypt, Jews ate the Food of Slavery.
+Food of Slavery: “Mitzraim”; (Narrow Place) In Egypt, Hebrews ate the Food of Slavery.
 All of these food items came from the ground.

 (Numbers 11:4-5, p.
 307 JPS) “The riffraff in their midst felt a gluttonous craving…We remember the fish that we used to eat free in Egypt…the leeks, the onions, and the garlic.”

-Food of Wilderness: “Midbar” (Wilderness) Jews first ate “Mannah” food from God.
+Food of Wilderness: “Midbar” (Wilderness) Israelites first ate “Mannah” food from God.
 Manna came from the sky and heaven.

 (Exodus 16:15-16, p.
 148 JPS).
 When the fall of dew lifted, over the surface of the wilderness, lay a fine and flaky substance, as fine as frost on the ground.
 When the Israelites saw it, they said to one another, “What is it?” for they did not know what it was.
 And Moses said to them, “That is the Bread which the Lord has given you to eat….
 The House of Israel names it Manna.”